vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 30 / The Quest for the Pāśupata Weapon 587

 identifies the figure to Siva’s right ( ´ daks.in. ā), towards whom he slightly bends, as the same princely figure that we have tentatively identified as Arjuna in the preceding panel (E 5).
-Arjuna is on his knees now, facing north, receiving instruction.
-The scene is set on a mountain, in a forest.
-A powerful gan. a-type of figure stands behind him, bending the hero’s arms behind his back by his front hands, or so it seems; his right back hand sticks up holding something above his head, whereas the contour of his raised left back arm is only vaguely visible.
+Arjuna is on his knees now, facing north, receiving instructioṇThe scene is set on a mountain, in a forest.
+A powerful gaṇa-type of figure stands behind him, bending the hero’s arms behind his back by his front hands, or so it seems; his right back hand sticks up holding something above his head, whereas the contour of his raised left back arm is only vaguely visible.
 We will discuss below who this four-armed helper of Siva could be. ´

 As we have argued earlier, this panel (E 6) shows a Daks.in. ām¯urti in the orig inal meaning of the term (Bakker 2004c, 132 f.; above, p.
 525).
 The neophyte who is instructed or initiated in the Pāśupata doctrine is not Daks.a, according to our present understanding, but the princely figure depicted in the penulti mate panel E 5, who is there about to be dispatched by his elder brother and a saintly advisor.